-9 best electric blankets in Australia
+Australia’s best electric blankets of 2026

 01

-Sunbeam Sleep Perfect quilted electric blanket (queen)
+Sunbeam sleep perfect quilted electric blanket (queen)

-“Absolute sleep perfection,” one customer shared in a five-star review on the Myer website, where it has a 4.8-star average from over 204 customers.
+“Absolute sleep perfection,” one customer shared in a five-star review on the Myer website, where it has a 4.8-star average from over 200 customers.
 “I love the range of temps (from ‘just take the chill off’, all the way to ‘sauna’).
 The timer though?
 Game changer!
 It will automatically turn off in an hour or, on those freezing nights, can be programmed for nine hours – keeping me cosy all night.”

 Sizes: Single, queen, king, super king